Click the link to download the Official Rules in PDF format Download RLCS Season 7 Rules

 In North America Matches, “US-East” is the default server unless both Teams agree to play on “US-West.”
 “Europe” servers will always be used for the European Matches.

 Players may not join their designated side until three (3) Players from each Team have joined the Game.

 A “Substitution” is defined as changing the Player line-up after a Match has started.
 Substitutions may only occur in between Games in a Match, and Teams are limited to one Player change per Match.
 Substitutions are not allowed during the Open Qualifier except in the event of a disconnect.

 During the Open Qualifier stage, after a Match is completed, the winning Team must submit the Match result to Tournament Organizers in a designated chatroom.
 The losing Team must also confirm the Match result.
 Taking a screenshot of the results screen or replay of the Match is strongly recommended in case of disputed results.
 If a Team disputes a Match claiming a win and submits proof of their claim, the other Team must submit proof of their claim to avoid an automatic forfeit of the Match.
 Any Teams or Players found to be submitting false or doctored results will be permanently banned from the Tournament and future tournaments.

 Players may not compete using guest accounts.
-All participants must have a unique and valid Steam or PlayStation® Network ID, and appropriate access levels to the PlayStation® Network, as applicable.
+All participants must have a unique and valid Steam, Microsoft® Account, Nintendo Account, or PlayStationTM Network ID, and appropriate access levels to Steam, Xbox LiveTM, NintendoTM Network, or the PlayStationTM Network as applicable.